-- Apparently eating lots of sugary foods and refined carbs during the day can make you more wakeful at night.
+- Eating lots of sugary foods and refined carbs during the day can make you more wakeful at night.

 - Don’t have a heavy meal late at night.
 By all means eat something just before going to bed at night as this can sometimes help promote sleep.
-But do try to eat dinner earlier, at least two hours before bedtime.
+Try to eat dinner earlier, at least two hours before bedtime.

 How to get more deep sleep